fledge-iot/fledge/scripts/services/README.rst

 ***************

-These scripts are used by the core microservice of FogLAMP to start other microservics that FogLAMP requires in order to implement the full functionality of the platform.
+These scripts are used by the core microservice of FogLAMP to start other microservices that FogLAMP requires in order to implement the full functionality of the platform.